 The UE maintains timer T3451, which is started with the value of the S&F wait time duration received from the network during an attach procedure, a tracking area updating procedure or a service request procedure.

-NOTE: The S&F Wait Timer value takes into account the time taken to synchronize the UE’s context between MME(s) as specified in subclause O.2 of 3GPP TS 23.401 [10]).
+NOTE 1: The S&F Wait Timer value takes into account the time taken to synchronize the UE’s context between MME(s) as specified in subclause O.2 of 3GPP TS 23.401 [10]).

+NOTE 2: As an implementation option for the UE if NAS detects that NAS procedures cannot be initiated because T3451 is running, NAS indicates this to AS.

 The UE shall stop the timer T3451, if running, when the UE: